Using cmf to track metadata for a ML Pipelineยค

-The initial setup requires creating a workspace directory that will contain all files for this example, a python virtual environment, and cloning the CMF repository that contains source code and data for this example.
+The initial setup requires creating a workspace directory that will contain all files for this example, cloning the cmf repository that contains source code and data for this example.

 # Create workspace directory